Belodri/Orbital-Mini-Sandbox/IntegrationAlgorithm.md

 - **Algorithmic Symplecticity:** While the Barnes-Hut approximations prevent true symplecticity of the simulation as a whole (depending on the chosen value for Theta $\theta$), a symplectic integration algorithm is nevertheless vital to prevent runaway energy-drift in a long-running simulation.
 - **Algorithmic Time-Reversibility:** Assuming the simulation's other parameters aren't externally modified, this algorithm is time-reversable by setting a negative $\Delta t$.
 Note that the Barnes-Hut approximations can prevent true time-reversibility of the simulation as a whole.
 - **2nd-Order Accuracy:** With a global error of $O(\Delta t^2)$ (and a local truncation error of $O(\Delta t^3)$), this algorithm provides a clear improvement over common first-order accurate integration methods such as Symplectic Euler.
-- **Full-Step State:** Since the evaluated properties (such as position, velocity, and accuracy) of all bodies are synchronized at integer time steps, this algorithm provides a coherent and accurate reading of the true simulation state.
+- **Full-Step State:** Since the evaluated properties (such as position, velocity, and acceleration) of all bodies are synchronized at integer time steps, this algorithm provides a coherent and accurate reading of the true simulation state.

 ## The Quad-Tree Problem
 The implementation of this rather straightforward algorithm is complicated by the need to account for the Quad-Tree for spacial partitioning, which requires the tree to be rebuilt in the middle of the time step - after $x(t + \Delta t)$ is calculated but before $a(t + \Delta t)$ can be derived.